Office 365 Advanced Threat Protection

 Office 365 Advanced Threat Protection (ATP) helps to protect your organization from malicious attacks by:

-Scanning email attachments with ATP Safe Attachments
+Scanning email attachments for malware with ATP Safe Attachments

 Scanning web addresses (URLs) in email messages and Office documents with ATP Safe Links